Gotham City

-Gotham City (/ˈɡɒθəm/ GOTH-əm), or simply Gotham, is a fictional city appearing in American comic books published by DC Comics, best known as the home of the superhero Batman and his allies and foes.
+Gotham City (/ˈɡɒθəm/ GOTH-əm), or simply Gotham, is a fictional city in the Northeastern United States that serves as the primary city appearing in American comic books published by DC Comics.
+It is best known as the home of the superhero Batman and his allies and foes.
 Created by writer Bill Finger and artist Bob Kane, the city was first identified as Batman's place of residence in Batman #4 (December 1940) and has since been the primary setting for stories featuring the character.
+In most of its incarnations, Gotham is depicted as one of the most crime-ridden cities in the world.

 Gotham City is traditionally depicted as being located in the U.S. state of New Jersey.
-Gotham's look and atmosphere was primarily influenced by New York City.
-Architect Hugh Ferriss’ designs also influenced the look and emotional feel of Gotham City, particularly in its later depictions.
-Finger chose the name "Gotham" so that the residents of any city could identify with it.
+Gotham's look and atmosphere were primarily influenced by New York City, but over the years have drawn inspiration from Chicago and London as well.
+Architect Hugh Ferriss' designs also influenced the look and emotional feel of Gotham City, particularly in its later depictions.
+Bill Finger said that he chose the name "Gotham", and not New York, so that all readers in any city could identify with it.

-Locations used as inspiration or filming locations for Gotham City in the live-action Batman films and television series have included Chicago, Pittsburgh, Los Angeles, New York City, Newark, London, Glasgow, Hong Kong, and Liverpool.
+Locations used as inspiration or filming locations for Gotham City in the live-action Batman films and television series have included St. Louis, Chicago, Pittsburgh, Los Angeles, New York City, Newark, London, Glasgow, Hong Kong, Detroit, and Liverpool.

 Origin of name

-Writer Bill Finger, on the naming of the city, said, "Originally I was going to call Gotham City 'Civic City.'
+In Jim Steranko's History of the Comics, writer Bill Finger, on the naming of the city, said, "Originally I was going to call Gotham City 'Civic City.'
 Then I tried 'Capital City,' then 'Coast City.'
 Then I flipped through the New York City phone book and spotted the name 'Gotham Jewelers' and said, 'That's it,' Gotham City.
 We didn't call it New York because we wanted anybody in any city to identify with it."

-"Gotham" has been a nickname for New York City that first became popular in the nineteenth century; Washington Irving had first attached it to New York in the November 11, 1807, edition of his Salmagundi, a periodical which lampooned New York culture and politics.
-Irving took the name from the village of Gotham, Nottinghamshire, England: a place inhabited, according to folklore, by fools.
+"Gotham" has been a nickname for New York City that first became popular in the 19th century; Washington Irving had first attached it to New York in the November 11, 1807, edition of his Salmagundi, a periodical which lampooned New York culture and politics.
+Irving took the name from the English village of Gotham, Nottinghamshire, which was known for the Wise Men of Gotham story, a legendary incident where the village's residents feigned idiocy to prevent a royal visit from John, King of England.